CalebEverett/pysgd/README.md

 #### Tests

-Tests are are performed with [pytest](http://doc.pytest.org/en/latest/index.html) and cover 100% of the package.
+Tests are are performed with [pytest](http://doc.pytest.org/en/latest/index.html) and cover 100% of code.

-In addition to sample data sets, the [Stablinsky-Tang function](https://en.wikipedia.org/wiki/Test_functions_for_optimization) is also used for testing.
-This function is non-convex with straightforward gradient computations andk allows us to compare the value of `theta` produced by each algorithm and its associated `J` with values that can be calculate directly.
-By using two dimensional inputs it is possible to plot all of the possible values of `J` within a range of `theta` values as a surface.  `J_theta` for each iteration of the algorithm can then be plotted on the surface in order to visualize the gradient descents.
+In addition to sample data sets, the [Stablinsky-Tang function](https://en.wikipedia.org/wiki/Test_functions_for_optimization) is used for testing.
+This function is non-convex with straightforward gradient computations that makes it possible to compare the values produced by the algorithms with values that can be calculate directly.
+By using two dimensional inputs all of the possible values of `J` within a range of `theta` values can be plotted as a surface.  `J_theta` for each iteration of the algorithm can then be plotted on the surface in order to visualize the gradient descent.

-The color scale of the surface in the included notebook corresponds to the value of `J`.
-The color scale of the points on the surface, which represent `J_(theta_j)` at each iteration, corresponds to the iteration.
+The color scale of the surfaces in the plots in the included notebook corresponds to the value of `J`.
+The color scale of the points on the surface, which represent `J_(theta_j)` at each iteration, correspond to the iteration.